EU AI Act Fines and Enforcement: What's at Stake

 - Audit-ready reporting: generate documentation that demonstrates your compliance efforts to regulators

-The platform guides you through a structured compliance interview in plain language.
+It guides you through a structured compliance interview in plain language, one question at a time.
 No legal background required.

 Start your free 7-day trial and quantify your compliance exposure today.

-The August 2, 2026 deadline is approaching.
+The August 2, 2026 deadline is not moving.
 The prohibition provisions are already in force.
-The time to act is now.
+Start today, and let us help you find out exactly where you stand.